Add to favorites ?

 Cartel

 Henri Chapu was a 19th-century French sculptor, engraver and watercolorist.
 He won the Prix de Rome in 1855, the Medal of Honor at the 1875 Salon, and was elected to the Académie des Beaux-Arts in 1880.
 In 1872, he presented the marble Jeanne d'Arc écoutant les voix at the Salon, which was an immediate success.
-Henri Chapu chose a peaceful image of Joan of Arc, which appealed during his century.
-His intimate composition, simple in its treatment of volume, sits on folded legs, hands clasped in prayer, evoking the Virgin of humility.
-In her peasant garb, we're far from the image of a warrior Joan of Arc.
-Chapu's Joan was distributed in large numbers, and in a variety of materials: bronze, terracotta, plaster or bisque.
-Joan thus became an icon.
-The work presented here is a tinted plaster reduction of the bronze cast by Barbedienne from Chapu's marble original.
+In the aftermath of the War with Prussia, which saw the annexation of Alsace and Lorraine, the young Lorraine became a symbol of a call to revolt in a divided country.
+Henri Chapu's intimate composition, simple in its treatment of volume, sits on folded legs, hands clasped in prayer, evoking the Virgin of humility.
+In her peasant garb, we are far from the image of a warlike Joan of Arc.
+Chapu's Joan of Arc was a phenomenal popular success, and was distributed in large numbers and in a variety of materials: bronze, terracotta, plaster or bisque.
+This tinted plaster print is a testimony to Barbédienne's production.
 Throughout the 19th century, Jeanne was a national emblem.
-She embodied the hope of France's recovery after the revolutionary episode and the loss of Alsace-Lorraine in 1870.
+She embodied the hope of France's recovery, after the revolutionary episode and the loss of Alsace-Lorraine in 1870.

 Provenance